keithlegg/mojo_V3_fpga_firmware/README.md

 Inversely, you should unplug the programmer if you want to plug the USB in for the same reasons.
 All you need is an AVR programmer, avrdude, and the avr compiler tools.

+To compile:

-"cd" to the root directory of this repo and type "make" to flash to the device, you can run the included shell script that invokes the programmer with a single line.
+"cd" to the root directory of this repo and type "make".

+To flash to the device:

+You can run the included shell script that invokes the programmer with a single line.
-You may need to edit the shell file to match yout programmer and setup.
+You may need to edit the shell file to match your programmer and environment.

 Extras:

 There is an empty template project called "mojo_nop_firmware" You can use to set all pins on the microcontroller to a HIGHZ state to disable it.
-You can also use this as a simple template to write your own firmware for the onboard ATMega32U chip
+You can also use this as a (very) simple template to write your own firmware for the onboard ATMega32U chip.